DeepanwitaR/VirtualAssistant/README.md

 Imagine you could run almost any application in the world regardless of how different they are (from each other or the host system's OS), on your PC or server.
 Not only that! you could create a functioning application with them interacting with each other as well and the process takes up fewer resources on the host.
 That is what containers are!
 They are essentially any application packaged into lightweight containers (thus the name).
 Container providers are those involved in developing and maintaining this technology and their products.
 You can download their software program which is a platform on which containers are designed to run and which is designed to sit over your computer well.

-We have chosen [Docker](https://www.docker.com/) as our container provider.
+We have chosen [Docker](https://www.docker.com/) as our container provider, as they have a wide adoption and are free of charge.

 A container will run some logic, and different containers will do different tasks.
 We now have to meaningfully orchestrate them to create one big, unified, and powerful application.
 Softwares that do so are called container orchestrators.
 Docker also provides an offering called Docker Swarm.
 However, we will be going with [Kubernetes](https://kubernetes.io/), (though they are different companies Kubernetes can work with Docker containers) since: